approach0/guide/index.md

 ## Guide for New Users
-Approach0 is a third-party search engine dedicated to provide better search experience for mathematical Q&A websites.
+Approach0 is a third-party math-aware search engine dedicated to provide better search experience for mathematical Q&A websites.
 This page aims to provide new users a quick tour about how to use Approach0 search engine.

-### What is Approach0?
+### What is Math aware search?
-Approach0 is a math-aware similarity search engine, which means you type a query containing one or more "keywords", each keyword can be either normal text or a math expression.
+Math-awareness means when you type a query containing one or more "keywords", each keyword can be either normal text or a math expression.
 Then the search engine gives you search results from already indexed posts/threads which